brokegen/brokegen/README.md

 If you don't need to run custom models, install Ollama and use that as the inference provider:

 1. Download from <https://ollama.ai> and open the application.
-2. Once the CLI utilities are installed, open a terminal and run `ollama pull <MODEL_NAME>`.
+2. Once the command-line utility is installed, open a terminal and run `ollama pull <MODEL_NAME>`.
    The full list is available at <https://ollama.ai/library>.
 3. Once the model has finished downloading, you can start using it.